-In 1998 Beverley's sixteen year old son taught her the basics of HTML and how to build a web site using Microsoft Front Page and thus Homeschool Australia was born!
-Beverley quickly realised that the internet was the perfect place to publish her many articles, collected over a decade of writing about her families experiences with home education.
+In 1998 my then sixteen year old son taught me the basics of HTML and how to build a web site using Microsoft Front Page.
+Homeschool Australia was born!
+It was a WOW moment for me: being able to publish online was the beginning of a passionate adventure that will never stop!

 Was this article helpful?
 Was it worth $1.00 to you?

 Together with the support of my family, my aim is to help parents educate their children in stress-free, nurturing environments.
 In addition to building and maintaing this website, I continue to create and manage local and national home educating networks, help to organise conferences and camps, as well as write for, edit and produce newsletters, resource directories and magazines.
 I am an active support of national, state, regional and local home education groups.

 A gift of any size, small or large, is greatly appreciated.

 I am currently giving this site a much needed facelift!

 The information on this website is of

 Without revenue from advertising

 Beverley Paine, The Educating Parent